KennyVilella/bulldozer_simulator_mujoco/model/bulldozer/README.md

 \
 \
 \
-The names of the different parts given in this schematic follows the selected convention and would be used throughouth this simulator.
+The names of the different parts given in this schematic follows the selected convention and would be used throughout this simulator.
 Moreover, the joints connecting all the parts are also named and would be used to make the description easier.
 In the following, the geometry of each part would be described.